 History of Cox’s Honey

 Cox’s Honey has a rich and honored history.
 Delaun Mills Cox started the bee business about 1880 with a few colonies of bees as a side-line to other farming operations in Orderville, Utah.
-He produced honey to supply about the only sweet obtainable for his family and that small community.
+The honey he produced was the only sweet obtainable for his family and that small community.

 A Family Business